Why Virtual Meetings

 Open a collaboration, open a partnership, close the deal.

-You might think, “I can’t put up my questions on the screen?
-That is not normal!
-I can’t do that”.
 But, when you are in a virtual setting, as long as you are just talking – it’s just words, and then you have all the distractions that we mentioned earlier.
 By visualizing your needs discovery with something interactive, your buyer will be more engaged because it’s theirs.
 It’s their challenges and their needs – they own it.

 For instance, when your buyer says that it is important for them to convey the ROI of their product and you put a checkmark in ‘ROI.’
 Then it solidifies it; the customer not only confirms it to you but to themselves.

 On top of that, by writing something together with your buyer, e.g., the visual aspect is important; you engage the buyer, pull them in, and make it theirs.
 In this way, it becomes your common sales meeting, not just yours or theirs.

 By visualizing your needs discovery, you build common ground, and it helps you always make the needs discovery properly.
 It’s not something you can skip.
 Doing this will get you further with your customers.

 Create sales content

 What does that mean?
 When you are in a virtual setting, if you visualize what you are saying, you connect the eyes with the ears.
 You increase the likelihood that they will remember what you talked about in the meeting (John Medina).
 And you open up for more questions and deeper dialogue.
 Visualization is key regardless of which technical tool you choose to use.

 An example of this is Berendsen, a Danish cleaning and hygiene company.
 They wanted to visualize a public bathroom, and by doing this, they open up the buyer’s brain to what the possibilities are and create a common foundation for what you are going to talk about.